FAQ

 What is the Massachusetts School Building Authority (MSBA)?

-The South Shore Regional Vocational Technical High School is working with the Massachusetts School Building Authority (MSBA) on the High School Building project.
-The MSBA is a quasi-independent government agency that funds capital improvement projects in the Commonwealth of Massachusetts’ public schools.
-The MSBA “work[s] with local communities to create affordable, sustainable, and energy-efficient schools across Massachusetts.”
-It has a dedicated revenue stream of one penny of the Commonwealth’s 6.25 percent sales tax.
-Since 2004, the MSBA has made more than $15.6B in reimbursement payments to school districts for school construction projects.
+South Shore Tech is working with the Massachusetts School Building Authority (MSBA) on our new building project.
+The MSBA is a quasi-independent government agency that funds capital improvement projects in Massachusetts public schools, working with local communities to create affordable, sustainable, and energy-efficient schools across the Commonwealth.
+The agency has a dedicated revenue stream of one cent from the Commonwealth’s 6.25 percent sales tax.
+Since 2004, the MSBA has provided more than $15.6 billion in reimbursement payments to school districts for school construction projects.

 What is the SST School Building Committee (SBC)?
 Who is involved?